CrowdDotDev/crowd.dev/services/cronjobs/archived_repositories/README.md

 repositories are archived, taking care to not go over the APIs rate limits, and updates each repository in the database accordingly.

-It gets repositories from the database in batches, to avoid memory issues with our large dataset.

 It uses the [BullMQ](https://bullmq.io/) library to manage the job queue and concurrency, including the rate limiting.
 BullMQ requires a Redis instance to be running, which it uses as storage.